Mearsheimer, John. The Great Delusion. Yale, New Haven, 2018. NF; 6/22.

 Mearsheimer says that among human values or first principles the most important one is survival.
 He believes it, along with nationalism, are fundamental to human nature.
 Progressive liberalism he says “invariably loses when it clashes with nationalism”.
 This he believes is why liberalism’s attempt to socially engineer other countries leads and has led to continual war.
 Progressive liberalism ends up forcing itself into realist situations and so its agenda of human rights-based world peace loses moral consistency and credibility and just fails.

 Mearsheimer says he “begin(s) with two simple assumptions about human nature: there are significant limits on our ability to reason about first principles, and we are social animals at our core.”
 This seems to mean that different nations will disagree about first principles – what the good life is– and each will identify its first principles with its nation and its people will form a strong emotional social conviction which is nationalism.
-He and what he calls modus vivendi liberals reject the progressive liberal enterprise of convincing everyone about the first principle of universality of inalienable rights, and argues for restraint in confronting other countries who may have different ones.
+He and what he calls modus vivendi liberals reject the progressive liberal enterprise of convincing everyone about universality of inalienable rights as a first principle, and argues for restraint in confronting other countries who may have different ones.
 Coexistence with nations’ various first principles including illiberal ones is the only way to peace he believes.

 His labels of political movements is different than the ones I’m used to (liberals and conservatives) in that he talks of liberals as either “progressive” or “modus vivendi” where the latter correspond roughly to what I would think of as moderate conservatives in the United States: